Efficient Generalization and Transportation: Efficiency Theory and Doubly Robust Estimation

 The efficiency bounds in Theorem \ref{thm-if} show how particular nuisance quantities determine the estimation difficulty of our target functionals.
 Specifically, the efficiency bounds of $\psi_a$ and $\theta_a$ both depend on \begin{itemize} \item The inverse propensity score $1/\pi_a(\XX)$ measuring how likely an individual will receive treatment $A=a$. \item The conditional variance $\sigma_a^2(\xx) =\text{Var}(Y \mid \XX= \xx, A=a, S=1)$, which measures how much variation of $Y$ can be explained by $\XX$ for subjects receiving treatment $a$ in the source population. \item The conditional variance $ \text{Var}(\mu_a(\XX) \mid \VV=\vv, S=1)$, which measures how much variation of $\mu_a(\XX)$ can be explained by $\VV$ for subjects in the source population. \item The variance of $\tau_a(\VV)$ in the target population, i.e. $\text{Var}(\tau_a(\VV))$ in the generalization case and $\text{Var}(\tau_a(\VV)|S=0)$ in the transportation case. \end{itemize}

-There are also some differences in the efficiency bounds of two functionals.
+There are also some differences in the efficiency bounds of the two functionals.
 First, the efficiency bound in the transportation case depends on the probability of being in the target population $\MP (S=0)$ explicitly.
 Moreover, the first term in the efficiency bound $\sigma_{a,\text{ge}}^2$ depends on $\rho(\VV)$ via its reciprocal while the first term in $\sigma_{a,\text{tr}}^2$ depends on the inverse odds of being in the source population $(1-\rho(\VV))/\rho(\VV)$.
 This implies the inverse odds ratio $(1-\rho(\VV))/\rho(\VV)$ may be a more fundamental quantity than $1/\rho(\VV)$ in transportation problems, and we will see this phenomenon in Section \ref{sec:Quadratic} as well.
+In addition to parameterizing the inverse odds of being in the source population through $\rho$, one can also express it as:

+and parameterize the density ratio $\MP(\VV\mid S=0)/\MP(\VV \mid S=1)$.
+Then in the estimation step, the inverse odds ratio can be obtained by directly estimating the density ratio \citep{qin1998inferences, sugiyama2012density}.

 The efficient influence functions in Theorem \ref{thm-if} generalize those of \citet{dahabreh2019generalizing, dahabreh2020extending} to the setting where there can be a mismatch between the covariates $\VV$ in the target population, and the covariates $\XX$ in the source population.
 To be concrete, in the special case $\VV=\XX$ the efficient influence functions of $\psi_a$ and $\theta_a$ are